 We conduct research on system and architectural issues for accelerating various applications such as deep learning, compression algorithms and graph processing, especially on FPGAs and GPUs.
 Some of the on-going research topics are listed below.
 However, you're free to bring your own exciting topic.

-With no doubt the most popular accelerator being used nowadays is GPU.
-However the world is heading towards the next step: domain-specific accelerators.
-There are much room to improve in terms of accelerator designs.
-For example, graph processing, utilizing sparse training or processing-in-memory techniques.
+With no doubt the most popular accelerator for AI nowadays is GPU.
+However the world is heading towards the next step: AI-specific accelerators.
+There is much room to improve in terms of accelerator designs.
+For example, optimizing dataflow, utilizing sparse network structure, or processing-in-memory techniques.

 To utilize multiple devices (i.e., GPUs) for high-speed DNN training, it's common to employ distributed learning.
 There are still many ways to improve current distributed learning methods: Devising a new communication algorithm, smartly pipelining the jobs, or changing the ways that devices synchronize.